prittjam/repeats/README.md

 ## Citations
 Please cite us if you use this code:

-* Rectification, and Segmentation of Coplanar Repeated Patterns
+[1] Detection, Rectification and Segmentation of Coplanar Repeated Patterns
 ```
 @inproceedings{DBLP:conf/cvpr/PrittsCM14,
   author    = {James Pritts and
                Ondrej Chum and
                Jiri Matas},
-  title     = {Rectification, and Segmentation of Coplanar Repeated Patterns},
+  title     = {Detection, Rectification and Segmentation of Coplanar Repeated Patterns},
   booktitle = {2014 {IEEE} Conference on Computer Vision and Pattern Recognition,
                {CVPR} 2014, Columbus, OH, USA, June 23-28, 2014},
   pages     = {2973--2980},